Michael Kiske: Kiske/Somerville (2009–2015)

-In late 2009, Kiske collaborated with female vocalist Amanda Somerville in a duet project, put together by Frontiers Records.
+In late 2009, Kiske collaborated with vocalist Amanda Somerville in a duet project, put together by Frontiers Records.
 The project was named Kiske/Somerville and it marked the contribution of musicians Mat Sinner, Magnus Karlsson, Sander Gommans, Martin Schmidt and Jimmy Kresic.
-The self-titled debut album was released on September 24, 2010.
+The self-titled debut album was released on 24 September 2010.
 Two videos were filmed for the songs "Silence" and "If I Had A Wish", enabling most of the participants to actually meet in person.

-The second Kiske/Somerville album entitled City of Heroes was released on April 17, 2015.
+The second Kiske/Somerville album entitled City of Heroes was released on 17 April 2015.
 Mat Sinner, Magnus Karlsson and Veronika Lukesova handled the instrumentation, while Jacob Hansen and Sinner were in charge of the production.
 Two music videos were filmed for the songs "City Of Heroes" and "Walk On Water".

-Unisonic (2009-2017)
+Unisonic (2009–2017)

-On November 10, 2009, Michael formed the band Unisonic together with Dennis Ward, Kosta Zafiriou and Mandy Meyer.
+On 10 November 2009, Michael formed the band Unisonic together with Dennis Ward, Kosta Zafiriou and Mandy Meyer.
 Unisonic embarked on a short tour in June 2010, playing some warm-up shows in Germany and performing at Sweden Rock Festival and Masters of Rock Festival as well.
 This small tour marked Kiske's return to the live stages after 17 years of absence.
-In March 2011, Kai Hansen joined the band, and on October 15 the new line-up performed its first show at Loud Park Festival (Japan).
+In March 2011, Kai Hansen joined the band, and on 15 October the new line-up performed its first show at Loud Park Festival (Japan).

 Kiske stated in a 2012 interview: "We started off with the basic idea in about 2009, when Kosta and Dennis were contacting me about this idea of doing a real band.
 And very quickly, Dennis added Mandy Meyer to make it a four-piece band.
 We did two festivals in 2010, and we started to write songs and stuff…We wrote a lot of stuff, but somehow it needed this extra creative force of Kai Hansen to complete the thing, which happened c.
 2010.
 We were on stage together with Avantasia, and toured several places in the world…We just thought that there was a great thing going on.
-We’ve always had a good relationship even after the Helloween years anyway, but we never thought of doing something together like this until we were on stage together with Avantasia.
-After that it didn’t take long for me to suggest him to join Unisonic.
+We've always had a good relationship even after the Helloween years anyway, but we never thought of doing something together like this until we were on stage together with Avantasia.
+After that it didn't take long for me to suggest him to join Unisonic.
 From that day on, I think everything fell into place very quickly."